-In order to create a new voice design course that teaches the right skills for the market, we’re collaborating with Alexa, Amazon’s voice service and the brain behind millions of devices including Amazon Echo.
+In order to create a voice user interface design course that teaches the right skills for the market, we’re collaborating with Alexa, Amazon’s voice service and the brain behind millions of devices including Amazon Echo.

-Students who sign up for our Certified UX Designer course now will be able to complete the Voice Design with Amazon Alexa specialization course once it’s launched in August.
-We’ll also be offering the specialization course as a standalone offering for UX professionals who want to hone their skills and stay ahead of the game.
+Students who sign up for our Certified UX Designer course now will be able to complete the Voice User Interface Design with Amazon Alexa specialization course once it’s launched in September.
+We’ll also be offering the specialization course as a standalone option for UX professionals who want to hone their skills and stay ahead of the curve.